KhronosGroup/WebCL/README.md

 FAQ
 ---
-Q: <Any WebCL programming related question>
+Q: &lt;Any WebCL programming related question&gt;
 A: Please use [stackoverflow](http://stackoverflow.com/questions/tagged/webcl), and tag the question with "webcl".